hurtn/databricks/streaming-etl/README.md

 ### Introduction
 This is a demonstration of a streaming ETL pipeline using Spark, running on Azure Databricks.
+The ETL process reads data from two streams and other static data sources/tables and attempts to transform these data sets into a dimensional model (star schema).

 ### Scenario